-- 1. Students who score at least 550 in Math, 550 in Critical Reading, and 550 in Writing on the SAT or at least 21 in Math and 21 in Language on the ACT; - 2.
-Students transferring credits in English and mathematics from other colleges, after their transcripts have been received and evaluated by BCCC's Office of Recruitment, Admissions and Registration; - 3.
-Students who are not seeking an Associate degree or a certificate and have not accumulated 15 or more credits; - 4.
+- 1. Students who score a minimum of 500 in Math, 500 in Critical Reading, and 500 in Writing on the SAT or at minimum composite score of 21 in Math and 21 in Language on the ACT; - 2.
+Students transferring credits in English and mathematics from other colleges, after their transcripts have been received and evaluated by BCCC's Office of Recruitment, Admissions and Registration; - Students who are not seeking an Associate degree or a certificate and have not accumulated 15 or more credits; - 4.
 Students who are seeking a certificate program that does not require English, Reading and Mathematics as a prerequisite; - Students who have a degree (Associate of Arts, Associate of Science, Bachelor of Arts, Bachelor of Science or higher) from an Accredited higher educational institution.